 - The DRC student may grieve the department chair, director or coordinator's denial to the dean overseeing the course to be substituted.
 The dean's decision is binding and final.
 The student will be notified of the dean's decision in writing within 15 working days.

-- The student has the right to contact the Office for Civil Rights if they are unsatisfied with the outcome.
+- The student has the right to contact the U.S. Dept. of Education's Office of Civil Rights if they are unsatisfied with the outcome.

 TMCC does not guarantee that the course substituted will be accepted by other higher education institutions.
 Nor does TMCC guarantee that it will accept a course substitution from another higher educational institution.